“Why should I like reading?”

 Studies say that there is no limit to the degree of creativity that the mind can achieve.
 As early as preschool, you developed even a minimum level of intelligence and creativity when exposed to picture books.
 This is because colorful objects can invigorate your mind.
 When supported by pictures, a storyline makes you interested in the most basic colors and shapes and gets you to imagine what the situation is like in a story.

-Aside from the academic-related benefits mentions, reading is an activity that is personally beneficial too.
+Aside from the academic-related benefits mentioned, reading is an activity that is personally beneficial too.
 Books open doors to various and vast wonders, even if it is only for a period of time.
 You are introduced to a world of limitless possibilities and experiences, which you can go back to whenever you wish.
 So why not grab your favorite book or a book you’ve wanted to know more about and start reading now?